 Thanks to its natural resources and land conditions, the United States was always destined to be one of the world’s leading agricultural producers and suppliers.
-Recent statistics show that in 2011 U.S. agriculture generated a gross output
+In 2014, the U.S. farming industry employed more than 827 thousand people around the country.

 Farming also involves significant production costs.
-A closer look at the composition of these costs shows that feed makes up the largest share, followed by farm services, livestock and poultry.
+A closer look at the composition of these costs shows that feed made up the largest share, followed by costs associated with farm services, livestock and poultry.

 Over the last decade, the issue of genetic engineering has increasingly been on the agenda.
 The United States has by far the highest acreage of genetically modified crops worldwide.
 Some crops have a very high share of GM crops per species.
 For example in 2016, some 94 percent of all soybeans planted in the U.S. were genetically modified so as to be herbicide tolerant.